FastNav1/FastNav/README.md

 All simulation experiments are conducted in **[NVIDIA Isaac Sim](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/index.html)** using the **Jackal** mobile robot.

 We provide the complete **Universal Scene Description (USD)** file, including the **scene, robot configuration, and pre-configured Action Graph**, which can be found here: ➡️ [`simulation.usd`](assets/simulation.usd)

+## Acknowledgement

+This work is built upon the **[NoMaD](https://github.com/robodhruv/visualnav-transformer)**.
+We sincerely thank the authors of NoMaD for their valuable contributions to the field of robotic navigation, which have greatly inspired and enabled our research.